-Who is Eligible - The first 16 male golfers who apply between the ages of 13 (must be entering 9th grade in fall 2013) and 18.
+Who is Eligible - Open to any and all of the first 16 male golfers who apply between the ages of 13 (must be entering 9th grade in fall 2014) and 18.
 Under NCAA rules, senior graduates may attend camp.
-Participants can register for session I, session II or both.

 Deposit & Registration - A $262.50 non-refundable deposit must accompany each application; deposits will be applied to the fee.
 During camp check-in check, cash or credit card can pay the remaining balance.
 See forms below.

 Clothing and Equipment - You are required to bring the following: clubs, shoes, balls, golf attire for 2 days, sunscreen and hat

 Housing, Transportation and Food You will be responsible for making accommodations and arranging transportation to/from the camp.
 Daily box lunches are included in your entry fee.
 Water provided free of charge at the golf course.
 Upon successful registration hotel suggestions will be included in a participation guide.

 Day 1 (Golf Course)